ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Names of DMARC failure reporting formats are registered with IANA in this registry.
 Entries are assigned only for values that satisfy the definition of Specification Required, per [@RFC8126].
-In addition to a reference to a permanent specification, each registration includes the format name; its status, which must be one of "current", "experimental", or "historic";
-and a brief description.
+In addition to a reference to a permanent specification, each registration includes the format name; the format's status, which must be one of "current", "experimental", or "historic"; and a brief description of the format.
 The Designated Expert needs to confirm that the provided specification adequately describes the report format and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.

 The entry to be updated in this registry is as follows: